QuantumLiquids/PEPS/docs/tutorial/MIGRATION_SUMMARY.md

-# Migration Guide: From VMCPEPSExecutor to VMCPEPSOptimizerExecutor
+# Migration Guide: From VMCPEPSExecutor to VMCPEPSOptimizer

 ## Overview

-This guide helps you migrate from the legacy `VMCPEPSExecutor` to the new `VMCPEPSOptimizerExecutor`.
+This guide helps you migrate from the legacy `VMCPEPSExecutor` to the new `VMCPEPSOptimizer`.
 The new executor provides better modularity, cleaner separation of concerns, and improved maintainability while maintaining the same interface.

 ## TL;DR - What Changes